How Warren Zevon Finally Broke Through With ‘Excitable Boy’

 After his debut solo LP, Wanted Dead or Alive, went nowhere, he returned to work as a session player until signing with Asylum Records in 1975.
 Zevon became part of the soon-to-be elite tribe of musicians trolling the clubs and studios of Los Angeles at the time, along with Stevie Nicks, Lindsey Buckingham, and Linda Ronstadt.

-Helped in part by an all-star cast including Fleetwood Mac‘s Mick Fleetwood and John McVie, Jackson Browne and Ronstadt, Excitable Boy is the culmination of everything Zevon had been working toward, and the songs from it rank among his best and most well known.
+Helped in part by an all-star cast including Fleetwood Mac's Mick Fleetwood and John McVie, Jackson Browne and Ronstadt, Released on Jan.
+18, 1978, Excitable Boy is the culmination of everything Zevon had been working toward, and the songs from it rank among his best and most well known.

 The LP, produced by Browne, had the perfect combination of gloss and grit.
 Radio embraced the instantly catchy "Werewolves of London."
 The three-chord garage rocker would go on to hit the Top 30 and become Zevon's signature song.
 A one trick pony, however, Zevon was not, as the album is chock full of classics.